DLibatique/CLAS101-S22/_pages/policies.md

 ## Diversity, Inclusion, and Respect

-Studying Latin at Holy Cross is one way to challenge a centuries-long tradition that reserved the study of the ancient world for a privileged elite.
-The challenge goes beyond simply welcoming students however they identify their race, ethnicity, gender identity and expression, sexual orientation, religious or spiritual tradition, or socioeconomic background.
-As we work to see the multicultural world of the ancient Mediterranean through the original thoughts and language of Latin speakers and writers, we reflect on and actively explore how this can help us recognize and respond to structures of power and privilege in our own lives.
+Studying the ancient Greco-Roman world at Holy Cross is one way to challenge a centuries-long tradition that reserved the study of the ancient world for a privileged elite.
+As we learn about the multicultural world of the ancient Mediterranean through Greek literature and iconography, we should reflect on and actively explore how this study can help us recognize and respond to structures of power and privilege in our own lives.
 This work is especially important today, when historically false images of the ancient world are being invoked to support particular political viewpoints.
-Studying Latin helps us see through erroneous assertions about the “whiteness” of the ancient Mediterranean, and reject claims that the Greco-Roman world is the special province of any ethnic or political group.
+Studying the Greco-Roman world helps us see through erroneous assertions about the “whiteness” or "heteronormativity" of the ancient Mediterranean, and reject claims that the Greco-Roman world is the special province of any ethnic, social, or political group.

+Our class may require us to have difficult conversations with conflicting viewpoints.
+Our classroom is designated as a space where respectful dialogue must be the norm: ad hominem attacks, unsubstantiated generalizations, and discriminatory remarks of any kind will not be tolerated.
+All students are welcome in this class and at Holy Cross, no matter how they identify their race, ethnicity, gender identity and expression, sexual orientation, religious or spiritual tradition, or socioeconomic background.
+If there is disagreement, we will work with the ideas being discussed; no personal attacks will be allowed.

+We will also engage in discussions about the practices and norms of cultures that in many respects differ from our own, practices that may perhaps strike modern sensibilities as objectionable or crude.
+One of the major themes with which we will engage this semester is how our understanding of what is acceptable or unacceptable is largely constructed by cultural context.
+We must engage with the evidence of ancient texts and material culture in terms of the cultures in which they were created, without making value judgments according to our modern sensibilities; or, at the very least, we must interrogate why and how we are making those value judgments.

 [Return to top.](#top)

+***

+## Content Warnings

+At times this semester we will be discussing literature, material culture, and topics that may be disturbing, even traumatizing, to some students.
+Some topics that will come up often include violence, war, rape, sexual violence, and modern notions of pedophilia.
+If you suspect that specific material is likely to be emotionally challenging for you, I’d be happy to discuss any concerns that you may have before the subject comes up in class either via email or in person (in student hours or through an appointment).
+I will do my best to place content warnings on readings in the course schedule whose titles may not necessarily indicate the presence of traumatizing material.

+If you ever wish to discuss your personal reactions to course material with the class or with me individually afterward, I welcome such discussions as an appropriate part of our course.
+If you ever feel the need to leave during a class discussion, you may always do so without academic penalty, but you will be responsible for any missed material.
+If you leave the room for a significant amount of time, please make arrangements to get notes from another student or to see me individually to discuss the situation.

 ***